ibm-cloud-docs/vpc/lb-private-dns-integration.md

 # Integrating an application load balancer with IBM Cloud DNS Services
 {: #lb-dns}

-{{site.data.keyword.cloud}} Application Load Balancer for VPC allows you to bind a DNS zone from [IBM Cloud DNS Services](/docs/dns-svcs?topic=dns-svcs-getting-started) to move all DNS resolutions into private networks.
+With {{site.data.keyword.cloud}} Application Load Balancer for VPC, you can bind a DNS zone from [IBM Cloud DNS Services](/docs/dns-svcs?topic=dns-svcs-getting-started) to move all DNS resolutions into private networks.
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} DNS Services provides private DNS to VPC users.
-Private DNS zones are resolvable only on {{site.data.keyword.cloud_notm}}, and only from explicitly permitted networks in an account or with cross-account access.
+Private DNS zones are resolvable only on {{site.data.keyword.cloud_notm}}, and only from networks that are explicitly permitted in an account or networks with cross-account access.

 Do not remove or modify the DNS records created by the load balancer.
-Doing so can result in your private DNS and load balancer configurations becoming out of sync, which can cause data path issues.
+Doing so can cause your private DNS and load balancer configurations to be out of sync, resulting in data path issues.
 {: attention}

-For more information about linking your own private DNS record name to a load balancer, refer to the solution tutorial [Team based privacy using IAM, VPC, Transit Gateway and DNS](/docs/vpc?topic=vpc-vpc-tg-dns-iam&interface=ui).
+For more information about linking a private DNS record name to a load balancer, see [Team-based privacy using IAM, VPC, Transit Gateway, and DNS](/docs/vpc?topic=vpc-vpc-tg-dns-iam&interface=ui).
 {: tip}

 ## Before you begin